rails/rails/guides/source/getting_started.md

 To create a form within this template, you will use a <em>form builder</em>.
-The primary form builder for Rails is provided by a helper method called +form_for+.
-To use this method, add this code into +app/views/posts/new.html.erb+:
+The primary form builder for Rails is provided by a helper method called `form_for`.
+To use this method, add this code into `app/views/posts/new.html.erb`:

 ```erb
 <%= form_for :post do |f| %>